Dimensions of Reflective Practice

 Reflection on Student Diversity

-Reflection on student differences enables educators to more clearly understand students and their many pathways to learning.
-They are able to recognize the importance of social and cultural influences on learning, construct ways to utilize differences to enhance learning, and incorporate student’s experiences into the curriculum.
+Students bring different social, physical, ability, language, and cultural characteristics and backgrounds to school settings.
+Reflection on student diversity enables educators to more clearly understand students and their many pathways to learning.
+As a result, they heighten the possibility of increasing the numbers of students who are college and career ready, regardless of the personal characteristics that distinguishes them.
+Upon reflection, educators are able to recognize the importance of social and cultural influences on learning, construct ways to utilize differences to enhance learning, and incorporate student’s experiences into the curriculum.
 In this way, they are able to motivate and teach broader numbers of students.

 Reflection on Content

-Reflection on Assessment as a Process for Change
+Reflection on Assessment as a Process to Inform Decision Making

-• Reflection on assessment allows educators to constantly be aware of the impact of the their practice on student learning and performance.
+Reflection on assessment allows educators to assess and monitor student learning and make informed decisions about practice.
 Reflective educators engage assessment practices that are purposeful, not only in terms of what can be extrapolated about what students know and are able to do, but practices that also serve as a direct link to approaches to teaching, content accessed, and materials used to aid student learning.
-The link between teaching and assessment becomes clearer as educators use assessment information to plan for change in their professional practice
+The link between teaching and assessment becomes clearer as educators use assessment information to plan for change in their professional practice.

 Reflection on the Role of Technology in Teaching and Learning